Privacy Policy

 3. Special category personal data

-We do not routinely collect special category personal data, such as health or medical information.
+We do not routinely ask for or intentionally collect special category personal data, such as information about your health or medical conditions.

 4. How we use your personal data